 Sew along the basting stitches, and stop about 1 1/4″ (3.2cm) from the bottom edge, where the basting stitches go horizontal.

 Now fold the placket in half with right sides together.
 The folded and ironed edge, should be inline with the sewn seam.
 Sew along the top of placket 5/8″ from the edge.
-Make sure you do not catch the top or the collar in your stitches.
+Make sure you do not catch the top or the collar (if you’re doing version 3) in your stitches.